WICG/nav-speculation/README.md

 ## Same-origin vs. cross-origin prerendering

 When prerendering same-origin content, many fewer constraints are necessary.
 Because there is no privacy concern, we can use normal fetching modes, and thus do not need an opt-in from the prerendered page.
 And the prerendering browsing context becomes simpler.
-Thus, the majority of work for specifying same-origin prerendering is in the prendering triggers, the restrictions on disruptive APIs, and the transition to a normal top-level browsing context.
+Thus, the majority of work for specifying same-origin prerendering is in the prerendering triggers, the restrictions on disruptive APIs, and the transition to a normal top-level browsing context.

 This simplicity benefits web developers as well, as they don't need to do the upgrade-from-uncredentialed dance which is necessary in cross-origin cases.